magneticio/vamp/docs/content/using-vamp/breeds.md

 # Blueprints
 Blueprints are execution plans - they describe how your services should be hooked up and what the topology should look like at runtime.
-This means you reference your breeds (or define them inline) and add runtime configuration to them, i.e:
+This means you reference your breeds (or define them inline) and add runtime configuration to them.

+Blueprints allow you to add the following extra properties:

 - **endpoint:** a stable port where the service can be reached.
+- **cluster:** a grouping of services with one purpose, i.e. two versions (a/b) of one service.
 - **scale:** the CPU and memory and the amount of instance allocate to a service.
 - **routing:** how much and which traffic the service should receive.
+- **filter:** how traffic should be directed based on HTTP and/or TCP properties.
 - **sla:** and SLA definition that controls autoscaling.